l-christen/life-particle-simulator/README.md

 - With the actual build settings, a computer with a Linux OS is required.
 (Windows and MacOS might work with some adjustments in the SConstruct file).

 ## Simulator access
-You can access the simulator by cloning this repository and building the project using SCons or an executable file provided in the releases section.
+You can access the simulator by cloning this repository and building the project using SCons or an executable file is provided in the releases section.

 ### Building from Source
 Requirements:
-* Linux OS :
+* Standard Linux OS :
+    * CPU architecture x86_64
-    * GCC/G++
+    * GCC/G++-11
-    * NVCC
+    * NVCC 12.x
+    * CUDA-compatible NVIDIA driver (tested with version: 535.261.03)
     * SCons build system
-    * Godot Engine (for the GUI)
+    * Godot Engine V4.5 (for the GUI)
 * Windows OS (not tested) :
     * MSVC
     * NVCC
     * SCons build system
-    * Godot Engine (for the GUI)
+    * Godot Engine V4.5 (for the GUI)

-Note : You might need to adjust your C++ compiler version to match the NVCC supported version.
+Note : If you want to use another version of NVCC, it could work but you might need to adjust the SConstruct file accordingly to use the compatible version of g++.

 1. Clone the repository :